bechbit/tttttttt3/README.md

 ____________________________________________________________

-### 15. A nurse is conducting client teaching on a client receiving a monoamine oxidase
+### 15. A nurse is conducting client teaching on a client receiving a monoamine oxidase inhibitor (MAOI) about his drug therapy.
+The client has demonstrated understanding by stating, “I should avoid tyramine-containing foods, or I may go into a hypertensive crisis.”
+When asked to list down specific tyramine-containing foods, the client would be correct by including which of the following foods?

 - [ ] Cream cheese
 - [x] Swiss cheese